Crypto Commons Gathering 2023

 notion image

-The gathering will be structured as follows
+The gathering was structured as follows

 DAY